arcticoder/lqg-positive-matter-assembler/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released into the **public domain** under the [Unlicense](LICENSE) - see the [LICENSE](LICENSE) file for details.

+**Public Domain Declaration**: This work is dedicated to the public domain.
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## Contributing